Kate Beckinsale Bares Decolletage And Updates Fans On Coexisting With A ‘Hidden Mouse/Marmoset/Ewok’

 She wore a basic black tube top that revealed her smooth golden skin and an alluring hint of cleavage.

-In keeping with her caption, Kate apparently posed for the photo in her garden.
+According to her caption, Kate posed for the photo in her garden.
 Only a bit of the background was visible behind her, but viewers could see a large stone wall with a bit of green shrubbery peeking through a large crack on the top.

-The quick video pans back and forth between a silent Clive sitting at the base of the curtains and the a small creature balanced on her drapery, little eyes glowing in the dim light.
-The accompanying text read, “Drama unfolding what the f**kkkkk I do.”
+Many of Kate’s Instagram fans were quick to comment on her current state of affairs.

-Many Kate’s Instagram fans were quick to comment on her current state of affairs.
+“Plot twist, THEY have a bunker under your garden,” a second fan jokingly suggested.

-“Plot twist, THEY have a bunker under your garden,” another fan jokingly suggested.
+“Love your posts Kate.
+You are funny and beautiful.
+Best of both worlds,” complimented a third follower, following the comment with heart and smile emoji.